jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 1. Go to the Sysdig tab in your browser
 1. Go to **Posture** then **Compliance**
-1. Scroll to the heading that is your cluster name (based on your AWS attendee #)
+1. We have used our [Team and Zone-based authorization](https://docs.sysdig.com/en/docs/sysdig-secure/policies/zones/) so that your Team can only see your own cluster/Zone.
-1. Click on the **CIS Amazon Elastic Kubernetes Service Benchmark** under your heading
+1. Click on the **CIS Amazon Elastic Kubernetes Service Benchmark** under your heading (this is the only compliance standard we've set against your Zone here - but we have many others such as NIST, SOC2, PCIDSS, etc.)
     1. ![](instruction-images/posture1.png)
 1. There are some controls here that would have prevented our attack.
 1. If you click into the **Show Results** link for each you'll see the list of failing resources then you can click **View Remediation** next to the **security-playground** Resource to see the Remediation instructions: